Andrew Wakefield: The Lancet fraud

-In December 2001, Wakefield resigned from the Royal Free Hospital, saying, "I have been asked to go because my research results are unpopular."
+In November 2001, Wakefield resigned from the Royal Free Hospital, saying, "I have been asked to go because my research results are unpopular."
 The medical school said that he had left "by mutual agreement".
 In February 2002, Wakefield stated: "What precipitated this crisis was the removal of the single vaccine, the removal of choice, and that is what has caused the furore—because the doctors, the gurus, are treating the public as though they are some kind of moronic mass who cannot make an informed decision for themselves."

 Aftermath of initial controversy

 Wakefield continued to conduct clinical research in the United States after leaving the Royal Free Hospital in December 2001.
 He joined a controversial American researcher, Jeff Bradstreet, at the International Child Development Resource Center, to conduct further studies on the possible relationship between the MMR vaccine and autism.

-In 2004, Wakefield began working at the Thoughtful House research center in Austin, Texas.
+In 2004, Wakefield began working at the Thoughtful House research centre in Austin, Texas.
 Wakefield served as executive director of Thoughtful House until February 2010, when he resigned in the wake of findings against him by the British General Medical Council.

 In February 2004, the controversy resurfaced when Wakefield was accused of a conflict of interest.
 In The Sunday Times, Brian Deer reported that some of the parents of the 12 children in the study in The Lancet were recruited via a UK lawyer preparing a lawsuit against MMR manufacturers, and that the Royal Free Hospital had received £55,000 from the UK's Legal Aid Board (now the Legal Services Commission) to pay for the research.
 Previously, in October 2003, the board had cut off public funding for the litigation against MMR manufacturers.
 Following an investigation of the allegations in The Sunday Times by the UK General Medical Council, Wakefield was charged with serious professional misconduct, including dishonesty.
 In December 2006, Deer, writing in The Sunday Times, further reported that in addition to the money they donated to the Royal Free Hospital, the lawyers responsible for the MMR lawsuit had paid Wakefield personally more than £400,000, which he had not previously disclosed.

 Twenty-four hours before the 2004 Sunday Times report by Deer, The Lancet's editor Richard Horton responded to the investigation in a public statement, describing Wakefield's research as "fatally flawed" and said he believed the paper would have been rejected as biased if the peer reviewers had been aware of Wakefield's conflict of interest.
 Ten of Wakefield's twelve co-authors of the paper in The Lancet later published a retraction of an interpretation.
 The section of the paper retracted read as follows: